YongoDavid/Demo-2024/README.md

 Estate website functionality is at 70% need to keep testing too know what is not allowing the form to submit and to the list of properties

-Practicing managining req/res with an API using postman , trying to understand RESTful/REST API better
+Practicing managining req/res with an API using postman , trying to understand RESTful/REST API better REST API is the most common type and protocol for creating an API